-In the section you can get acquainted with international projects that have been implemented at our Institute since 1997.
-Additional information about current projects can be found in the information block on the right.
+In this section, you can get acquainted with international projects that have been implemented at our Institute since 1997.
+Additional information about current projects can be found in the information block above.

 1. TEMPUS TASIS International Education Program No. T_JEP-10337-97